Last Updated on February 27, 2023 by MacNaughtan

 While this treasure hunt has a cash reward for finding the treasure chest ($150 to $500 CAD), the true treasure is discovering the spirit of the island through its local artisans, producers and businesses.
 It is pretty genius.

-Chemin de la Bourroche is a quite road with a little beach area ideal for relaxing.
+Chemin de la Bourroche is a quiet road with a little beach area ideal for relaxing.

 A stop at Le Corylus for a lobster roll or poutine can be yummy, their patio overlooking the Saint-Lawrence River is quite lovely.